astral-sh/ruff/README.md

           List of mappings from file pattern to code to exclude --format <FORMAT>
-          Output serialization format for error messages [possible values: text, json, junit, grouped, github, gitlab] --show-source
+          Output serialization format for error messages [possible values: text, json, junit, grouped, github, gitlab] --stdin-filename <STDIN_FILENAME>
+          The name of the file when passing it through stdin --cache-dir <CACHE_DIR>
+          Path to the cache directory
+      --show-source
           Show violations with source code
       --respect-gitignore